 Top 10 Rare Quirks Found In Nature

-The natural world has a few hiccups.
-From stacked trees to square seas, the results can be weird.
-However, sometimes, the quirks in nature are driven by survival.
+The natural world has a few hiccups; from stacked trees to square seas, the results can be weird.
+However, sometimes, the quirks in nature evolved due to survival.

 It is the reason why America has a goldfish plague and an extinct bird made a comeback.
 Some oddities remain mysterious, like sea life trapped in amber and the night a weather team tracked something huge until it vanished.

 10 Beluga-Narwhal Hybrids

 He was confused by the creatures.
 They were unfamiliar—with gray bodies, strangely sideways teeth, fins like belugas, and tails like narwhals.
 The confusion spread to the scientific world when a visiting researcher brought the skull back to a museum in Denmark.
 Nobody had seen anything like it, and although a beluga-narwhal hybrid was suspected, it could not be proven.

 Recently, scientists relied on modern research techniques to find the answer.
 They extracted DNA from the teeth and found that their predecessors were correct.
 The genes revealed that the creature was male with a narwhal mother and a beluga father.

 It lacked the unicorn-like tusk of male narwhals, its head was bigger than both its parents, and chemical analysis showed that it had a different diet.
 Perhaps due to its unusual teeth, this creature foraged at the bottom of the sea while belugas and narwhals never do.

 9 Blue-Eyed Coyotes